 Goal orientation is a factor that determines the development of individual perceptions, motivations, and attitudes.
-Arai and Matsuo (2019), related to self-determination theory (SDT), conclude that LGO can generate autonomous motivation that impacts self-regulation or the ability to control behavior.
-According to Ames (1992), individuals who have high LGO are more oriented to understand work, develop skills, and improve their competence at work.
-Inline, Matsuo (2019) stated that employees with high LGO consider their work meaningful, and it has an important impact on the company.
+According to self-determination theory (SDT), LGO generates autonomous motivation that impacts self-regulation or the ability to control behavior (Matsuo et al., 2019).
+Shariq et al., (2019) revealed that individuals who have high LGO are more oriented to understand work, develop skills, and improve their competence at work.
+Inline, Matsuo (2021) stated that employees with high LGO consider their work meaningful, and it has an important impact on the company.
 Learning-oriented employees are likely to thrive at work, precisely plan their work, think creatively, and improve their adaptive capacity (Tan et al., 2017).
 This study propose hypothesis: